Digestion is soooooo important to your body’s overall health and well-being.

 Plus, impaired digestion can cause a host of issues including decreased immune function, leaky gut, dysbiosis, and autoimmune response.

-Luckily, there are 3 simple ways to improve your digestion ASAP.
+Luckily, there are some simple ways to boost digestion and improve gut health.

-You can employ them at your next meal… even if the kitchen timer is going off right now.
+You can start using them during your next meal… even if the kitchen timer is going off right now!